levi-inactive/epicLevi/README.md

 - 👀 I’m interested in AI, machine learning, Blockchain and decentralized tech.
 - 🌱 I’m currently learning to program my Screeps's AI.
 - 💞️ I’m looking to collaborate on humanitarian aid and social impact projects.
-- 📫 How to reach me @_evillevi on social media.

 <!---
 epicLevi/epicLevi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.